 Abelia chinensis (Caprifoliaceae)

-The JC Raulston Arboretum describes this shrub as attracting more butterflies than any other plant in the garden.
-In midsummer, large fragrant trusses of creamy-white flowers bend stems into graceful curves; butterflies nectar wildly.
+Once described by the Raulston Arboretum as attracting more butterflies than any other plant in their garden.
+In midsummer, large trusses of fragrant, creamy-white flowers bend the stems into graceful curves; butterflies nectar wildly!
 Grows 5-8' in full sun and well-drained soils.
-Although this is not a "new" plant, it is rarely seen in gardens, possibly because its cousin, Abelia x grandiflora, is considered more cold hardy.
-Prune in early spring; winter-hardiness is proven by the specimen growing happily at the Brooklyn Botanical Garden.
+Not a "new" plant, but uncommon in gardens -- possibly because its cousin Abelia x grandiflora is considered more cold hardy.
+A. chinensis winter-hardiness is proven by the specimen growing happily at the Brooklyn Botanical Garden.
+Prune in early spring.

 Bloom color: pink